Chung v. Washington Interscholastic Activities Association

 Hoping to reach a compromise, the Chung family contacted the WIAA months in advance, asking for a religious accommodation.
 The Chungs asked the WIAA to move the State Championships to a weekday or simply allow Joelle to participate in the qualifying tournaments and use an alternate for the championships, just like athletes with injuries or illness can.
 Of course, it was entirely hypothetical that a replacement would be needed, depending on whether Joelle advanced to the championships.
 The WIAA flatly denied their requests, forcing Joelle to give up her chances in the tournament.

 Defending the right to play while keeping the faith

 No student-athlete should be barred from experiencing the excitement of competition and the opportunity to advance to the top of their field because of discriminatory standards.
-With Becket’s help, the Chung family is suing WIAA, asking that the rule be changed so that all students, including students of faith, can fully participate.
-The boys’ state tennis postseason begins in October.
-Becket has asked the WIAA to change its discriminatory rule before then so that Joseph and other students whose faith compels them to keep the Sabbath on Saturday can participate on equal terms with other students.
+With Becket’s help, the Chung family sued the WIAA, asking that the rule be changed so that all students, including students of faith, can fully participate.
+The boys’ state tennis postseason begins in October so, Becket asked the WIAA to change its discriminatory rule before then so that Joseph and other students whose faith compels them to keep the Sabbath on Saturday can participate on equal terms with other students.

 Importance to Religious Liberty:

 - Individual Freedom—In a pluralistic society, organizations have an obligation to make reasonable accommodations to ensure Americans of all faiths can participate fully in society.
 No American should unnecessarily be forced to choose between participating in public life and living out their sincere religious beliefs.
 Organizations especially cannot make secular exceptions to their rules and regulations and then claim that religious exceptions cannot be allowed.